 Why not crack the egg on the rim of a bowl?

 My mom always used the rim of a mixing bowl to crack her eggs open.
 But, this method increases the risk of small pieces of shell falling into the bowl.
 Why?
 First (and most obvious), because you’re cracking it right over the bowl, so that if the egg shatters, that’s where the pieces will fall.
-The method also breaks apart the membrane just below the surface of the shell, meaning that the tiny shards won’t stay stuck to the egg.
+The method also breaks apart the thin skin just below the surface of the shell, meaning that the tiny shards won’t stay stuck to the egg.
 When you crack the egg on a flat surface, like a countertop, the membrane remains intact, and will help hold the small shell pieces when you break the shell open and let the egg fall into your bowl.

 Test Kitchen Tip: Crack eggs one at a time into a separate small cup or bowl before adding them to the rest of your ingredients.
 That saves you from accidentally adding bad eggs to a batter, spoling all your ingredients.
 It also makes it easier to fish out a shell if any does fall in.